 6. Take a Team-based Approach With Group Chats

 You’ve set up the necessary filters to route your customer to the right agent, but sometimes getting to the right agent isn’t enough.
 Sometimes it takes a village or at least a team to resolve an issue.
-The collective knowledge of agents puts the company in a better position to solve problems, especially on the first contact.
+The collective knowledge of account management agents puts the company in a better position to solve problems, especially on the first contact.

 Here are some tips teams can use to improve the customer service experience: